qdread/SEAStats/_drafts/faq.md

 ## How do I give you credit for assisting with my analysis?

 I do not have a formal publication quota, but I am informally evaluated in part based on the publications and presentations I co-author.
 Of course, my contribution will vary a lot from project to project.
-Please consider adding me as a co-author on any project where I've made a meaningful contribution to the analysis, presentation, and/or writing.
+Please consider adding me as a co-author on any paper or other product where I've made a meaningful contribution to the analysis, presentation, and/or writing.
 If I am a co-author, I promise to hold up my end of the bargain and write any sections for which I am responsible as well as review other parts of the manuscript, including text, figures, and tables.
 But if my contribution to your project is just a quick consultation or question-and-answer session, co-authorship is not necessary.
 An informal acknowledgment would be great!

 ## Can you help me make my science open and reproducible?

 Yes!

-- github
-- ag data commons

-MOAR WORDS HERE
+I am passionate about promoting open and reproducible science in ARS.
+It's especially important now that the White House has mandated we make all our data publicly available.
+That should also include the code that turns raw data into a final product with the results of an analysis.
+I encourage the use of GitHub.
+I will help you create a private GitHub repository where we can share code and collaborate on our project.
+When it is time to publish the manuscript, I will help you archive the code from the repository as well as the raw data on [Ag Data Commons](data.nal.usda.gov), the USDA's own data repository.
+This will ensure that the code and data we produce at USDA provide the biggest possible benefit to society.
+Soon, it will be a requirement to file a 115 for Ag Data Commons entries; this will help us get credit for the additional work that it takes to make our science open and reproducible.

 ## What about reviewing my five-year project plan?